Listening to people for a living gives you a lot to think about.

 And tears.
 Lots of tears.
 At least if you’re doing it right.

 Once you’ve seen enough people (it doesn’t have to be that many), you start to see patterns.
-These patterns grant wisdom for those who bother to reflect on them, since while everyone’s experience is their own, life is still life and humans are still humans, and there’s more overlap than not to our journeys.
+These patterns grant wisdom for those who reflect on them, since while everyone’s experience is their own, the world makes a bit of sense, and there’s a lot of overlap in our journeys.

 1. Silence Is Golden.